memN0ps/redlotus-rs/README.md

 ![Legacy-and-UEFI-Boot](/images/Legacy-and-UEFI-Boot.png)
 **Figure 1.
 Comparison of the Legacy Boot flow (left) and UEFI boot flow (right) on Windows (Vista and newer) systems (Full Credits: [WeLiveSecurity](https://www.welivesecurity.com/2021/10/05/uefi-threats-moving-esp-introducing-especter-bootkit/))**

-1. As far as I know, there are a few ways to achieve the same objective, depending on if you're using an `EFI_APPLICATION` or `EFI_RUNTIME_DRIVER` as shown below:

-    - Hook/detour `Archpx64TransferTo64BitApplicationAsm` in `bootmgfw.efi` (Windows Boot Manager), which transfers execution to the Windows OS loader (`winload.efi`) or

-    - Hook/Detour `ImgArchStartBootApplication` in `bootmgfw.efi` (Windows Boot Manager) to catch the moment when the Windows OS loader (`winload.efi`) is loaded in the memory but still has not been executed or

-    - Hook/Detour `ExitBootServices`, which is UEFI firmware service that signals the end of the boot process and transitions the system from the firmware environment to the operating system environment or

-    - Hook/Detour `OpenProtocol` from the `BootService` table to get into Windows OS loader (`winload.efi`)

-        1.1.
-The following is required if UEFI Secure Boot is enabled:

-        - Patch `BmFwVerifySelfIntegrity` to bypass self integrity checks.
-        - Execute `bcdedit /set {bootmgr} nointegritychecks on` to skip the integrity checks.
-        - Inject `bcdedit /set {bootmgr} nointegritychecks on` option dynamically by modifying the `LoadOptions`.

-        1.2.
-The following could be required to allocate an additional memory buffer for the malicious kernel driver, because as a UEFI Application it will be unloaded from memory after returning from its entry point function.

-        - `BlImgAllocateImageBuffer` or `BlMmAllocateVirtualPages` in the Windows OS loader (`winload.efi`).

-2. Hook/detour `OslArchTransferToKernel` in `winload.efi` (Windows OS loader), which transfers execution to the Windows Kernel (`ntoskrnl.exe`) to catch the moment when the OS kernel and some of the system drivers are already loaded in the memory, but still not been executed, which is a perfect moment to perform more in-memory patching.

-    - Patch `SepInitializeCodeIntegrity`, a parameter to `CiInitialize` in `ntoskrnl.exe` to disable Driver Signature Enforcement (DSE).
-    - Patch `KeInitAmd64SpecificState` in `ntoskrnl.exe` to disable PatchGuard.

 ## Usage

 A UEFI Bootkit works under one or more of the following conditions: